-These rules were adopted to ensure that the rights and privileges of all Library users are protected.
-Library visitors, by utilizing the Library's services, agree to refrain from:
+These rules were adopted to ensure that the rights and privileges of all Library patrons are protected.
+By utilizing the Library’s services, patrons agree to refrain from:

-- disrupting or harassing other Library visitors and the staff
+- disrupting, harassing, or intimidating other Library patrons and the staff

 - using obscene gestures or language

 - making unwanted physical contact with other Library patrons and the staff

 - damaging, defacing or stealing Library property

 - taking or disturbing the personal property of others

 - distributing or selling goods

 - soliciting funds on Library premises without the approval of the Library Board of Trustees